 Despite the Iranian government’s violent repression of dissent, brutal policing of the public sphere for immoral conduct, and the deeply misogynistic legal codes often passed under the guise of “Islamic law,” many Iranian women coming of age in the 1990’s and 2000’s experienced a reality that bears little resemblance to the nightmarish scenarios painted by many outside of the country.
-In this reality, women comprise 65% of all university students and an increasingly high percentage of the workforce (27%, compared to 20% in 1980) in almost every field.

 One of the most notable changes in Iranian gender politics over the last 30 years has been the entrance of women into public life en masse.
 Despite major legal setbacks and the rapid encroachment of the government into the personal lives of all of its citizens in the 1980’s, Iranian women were by no means merely victims.
 The mass mobilization of Iranian society during the Revolution and the Iran-Iraq War brought many women into the public sphere in unprecedented ways.